QuiltMC/developer-wiki/wiki/blocks/redstone-interaction.md

 ---
-title: Adding redstone functionality to your Block
+title: Adding Redstone Functionality to your Block
 index: 3
 ---